Frequently Asked Questions

 • Restructuring the job

-The interactive process is used to determine what, if any, reasonable accommodation will be made.
+The interactive process is used to determine what, if any, reasonable accommodation will be provided.

 • What is the Interactive Process?